couchbase/couchbase-lite-java-common/common/test/kotlin/README.md

-Tests applicable to both CE and EE flavors of both the KT-Java and KT-Android products
+Tests applicable to both CE and EE flavors of both the Java-KTX and Android-KTX products